 12th Standard Eligibility criteria

 The candidate applying for NEET (UG) 2023 must have passed 10+2 or equivalent grade in science stream and have Biology (or Bio-technology), Physics and Chemistry as main subjects.
 The candidate must score a minimum of 50% marks in case he/she belongs to unreserved category, 45% marks in case of OBC category and 40% marks in case of SC/ST category.
 Moreover, the candidate must have completed age of 17 years by 31st of December of the year of enrollment.

 Like previous years, the NEET (UG) Cut off for qualification will be 50 percentile for candidates from General category.
 Often the candidates confuse percentage with percentile system in this exam.

-Round – 1 – This is the main counseling Registration which will be inclusive of payment of registration fee (Non-refundable) and Security Deposit (Refundable).
+- Round – 1 – This is the main Counselling Registration which will be inclusive of payment of registration fee (Non-refundable) and Security Deposit (Refundable).

-In the table below, we present precise Deposit amounts and Eligibility to participate in various counseling rounds.
+In the table below, we present precise Deposit amounts and Eligibility to participate in various Counselling rounds.

 |forfeiture of fees||Fee (security deposit )|

 |1.||AIQ Round – 1/Deemed||Yes||-||-||-|

 |2.||AIQ – 2/Deemed||-||If not joined||If joined||Government – Rs.
 10,000 (half for SC/ST/OBC)